prasomjain/Identity_Reconciliation/README.md

 | `updatedAt` | `TIMESTAMP` | Auto-updated on modification |
 | `deletedAt` | `TIMESTAMP` | Nullable, soft-delete |

-**No unique constraints** on email or phone — multiple rows may share them (as shown in the PDF examples).
+**No unique constraints** on email or phone — multiple rows may share them.

 ## Running Tests